nathanShepherd/pScheduler-GridFTP-Documentation/README.md

 # pScheduler-GridFTP-Documentation
-How to use pScheduler and an ansible script to quickly deploy a GridFTP Server and data transfers.
+How to use pScheduler and an ansible script to quickly deploy a GridFTP Server and conduct data transfers.

 ## Install pScheduler